 Ann came on board in July 2018.
 Her background and experience has been largely in the high tech and staffing industries, and she was excited to make a career change into the creative arts.
 Ann has a degree in computer science and marketing from Boston College, and has held management and customer service positions for large and small companies, most recently in the staffing and recruiting industry.
 She has also given back to her community in Littleton by being involved in the town’s youth baseball and softball program (LYBS) for many years, which has included coaching and league coordination, organizing events, fundraising and sponsorships, creating promotional materials, and organizing volunteers.

-Matt Malikowski joined the staff in January 2022 and is responsible for ensuring that all Groton Hill performances and events are presented with operational, technical, and patron-facing excellence from beginning to end.
+Matt Malikowski joined the staff in January 2022.
+He and his team handle performance operations, building maintenance, information technology, school and building support, and a whole host of other important operational aspects of our world.
+Matt is responsible for ensuring that all Groton Hill activities are presented with operational, technical, and patron-facing excellence from beginning to end.
 An award-winning audio engineer, video director, and educator, Matt brings 20+ years experience in the management of live event and music production businesses to the team.
 His work as an international tour manager; video projects for partners like The Celebrity Series of Boston, American Repertory Theatre, and the Isabella Stewart Gardner Museum; and engineering GRAMMY and Juno award winning albums for Diane Reeves, Rose Cousins, Paula Cole, and others, provides a broad scope of expertise.
 Matt is also passionate about mentoring, racial equity work, his cats, cooking, eating, and learning new stuff.

 Mark joined the Groton Hill team in June 2022.
 He began his career as a tradesman specializing in custom cabinetry and carpentry, and developed skills in a variety of trades.
 Mark has worked in facility management for the past 15 years, was on the building committee in Townsend, and has overseen several newly commissioned buildings.
 A 30-year resident of Pepperell with his wife and family, he enjoys hiking, antiquing, and spending time outdoors.